 These are basic dog breeds that are usually kept as family pets.
 They have so much spirit and personality like a dedicated family member.
 They are very protective of their family.
 They are pleasant and get along with other dogs and children.

 This breed is very easy to train.
 It is ideal for first-time dog owners as it learns very fast

 This is just a small list of dogs that can be trained easily.
 Before adopting one, be sure to check the area for specific dog training requirements for each breed.
 Certain breeds are predisposed to excelling in some areas more than others.
 So what’s your experience with small dog training?
 Do you use leashes for small dogs or the famous yorkie training collar?
 Let us know in the comments.

 About the writer: Rachel Burns is an animal lover and journalist based in Dallas.
-Writing about animals is a job of her dreams.
+Writing about animals is the job of her dreams.
 When she’s not writing or spending time with her beloved dog, Charles, she enjoys road cycling.
-Connect with Rachel on Facebook.